tekmarglobal/dart-api-client/docs/CustomerApi.md

 <a name="apicustomerupdatecustomerdefultaddresspost"></a>
 # **ApiCustomerUpdateCustomerDefultAddressPost**
-> RestResultOfCustomerServiceCustomerResponse ApiCustomerUpdateCustomerDefultAddressPost (CustomerServiceNewCustomerDefaultAddress body = null)
+> RestResultOfCustomerServiceCustomerResponse ApiCustomerUpdateCustomerDefultAddressPost (CustomerServiceNewCustomerDefaultAddress customerServiceNewCustomerDefaultAddress = null)